sajeedazam/VehicleManager/README.md

 ***What will the application do?***
 - This application allows you to add a vehicle's license plate.
-- Lets you provide details (model,colour,commercial or private) about the vehicle that's license plate has been added.
+- Lets you provide a unique detail (comment, model, colour, commercial or private) about the vehicle that's license plate has been added.
-- Allow you to comment/complain on the vehicle.
-- All the added license plates, and their information will be retained in the application.
+- All the added license plates can be displayed.
-- Is able to separate the vehicle that is added.
+- The license plate's corresponding detail can be viewed.

 ***Who will use it?***